Nuclear power in France: Fuel cycle

 France is one of the few countries in the world with an active civilian nuclear reprocessing program, with the COGEMA La Hague site.
 Enrichment work, some MOX fuel fabrication, and other activities take place at the Tricastin Nuclear Power Centre.
-Enrichment is completely domestic and is powered by 2/3 of the output of the nuclear plant at Tricastin.
+Enrichment is completely domestic and was powered by 2/3 of the output of the nuclear plant at Tricastin before the switch from gaseous diffusion to gas centrifugation in the early 2010s increased efficiency thirty-fold.
 Reprocessing of fuel from other countries has been done for the United States and Japan, who have expressed the desire to develop a more closed fuel cycle similar to what France has achieved.
 MOX fuel fabrication services have also been sold to other countries, notably to the US for the Megatons to Megawatts Program, using plutonium from dismantled nuclear weapons.
-After the cancellation of German plans to build a nuclear fuel reprocessing plant at Wackersdorf, Germany, also relied on the La Hague facility for its civilian reprocessing before switching to the once thru fuel cycle in 2005.
+After the cancellation of German plans to build a nuclear fuel reprocessing plant at Wackersdorf, Germany, also relied on the La Hague facility for its civilian reprocessing before switching to the once through fuel cycle in 2005.

 While France does not mine uranium for the front end of the fuel cycle domestically, French companies have various holdings in the uranium market.
 Uranium for the French program totalled 8000 tonnes annually as of 2014.
 Areva is involved in uranium mining operations in Canada, Kazakhstan, Namibia, and Niger.
 Several French former colonies have significant uranium reserves and French companies have stayed active in many of them even after those countries became independent.
 Due to the CFA Franc countries having a currency peg first to the French Franc and now to its successor, the euro, economic relations between these former French colonies and their former metropole remain strong.

 Final disposal of the high level nuclear waste is planned to be done at the Meuse/Haute Marne Underground Research Laboratory deep geological repository.